Benchmarking LLM Privacy Recognition for Social Robot Decision Making: User Evaluation

 \subsubsection{Preferred Robot Responses}

 Throughout the course of our study, each of our 450 participants evaluated three privacy scenarios, for a total of 1350 evaluations.
 Given the scale and complexity of this data, here we present broad descriptive statistics about the dataset.
 When we control for perceived scenario sensitivity, we see that participants most commonly prefer privacy-enhancing robot responses (\textit{i.e.}, in terms of notification behaviors, processing and storage of data, and discussion of data management) across all scenario sensitivity levels.
 We additionally see that as perceived scenario sensitivity increases, a greater percentage of participants prefer privacy-enhancing behaviors (see Figure \ref{fig:privacy_enhancing_percentages}).
-These data show a clear preference for privacy-preserving robot responses regardless of how sensitive a scenario or related user data may be.
+These data show a clear preference for privacy-preserving robot responses regardless of scenario or data sensitivity.